SCALE Hardware Guide

 - A CPU with AES-NI encryption acceleration support improves the speed of the file system and network encryption.

-- A server-class CPU is recommended for its power and ECC memory support.
+- A server-class CPU is recommended for power and ECC memory support.

 - A Xeon E5 CPU (or similar) is recommended for software-encrypted pools.

-- An Intel Ivy Bridge CPU or later recommended for virtual machine use.
+- An Intel Ivy Bridge CPU or later is recommended for virtual machine use.

-AMD CPUs are making a comeback thanks to the Ryzen and EPYC (Naples/Rome) lines.
+AMD CPUs are becoming more popular thanks to the Ryzen and EPYC (Naples/Rome) lines.
 Support for these platforms is limited on FreeBSD and, by extension, TrueNAS CORE.
-However, Linux has significant support, and TrueNAS SCALE should work with AMD CPUs without issue.
+However, Linux has more support, and TrueNAS SCALE should work with AMD CPUs without issue.